-Note: Parties to a proceeding before the University-Wide Committee on Sexual Misconduct must be familar with the UWC’s Procedures, and the following brief summary is not intended as a substitute for the Procedures.
+Note: Parties to a proceeding before the Office of the University-Wide Committee on Sexual Misconduct must be familar with the UWC’s Procedures, and the following brief summary is not intended as a substitute for the Procedures.

 How will I know if a formal complaint is brought against me?

-A Secretary of the UWC will notify you in writing if you are the subject of a formal UWC complaint.
-The Secretary’s letter will include a copy of the complaint and information about the UWC’s procedures and formal hearing process.
-When you receive the complaint or soon thereafter, the Secretary will offer to meet with you in person to review the steps of the formal hearing process and to explain broadly what you can expect at each stage.
-The Secretary can speak with you about choosing an advisor, expectations of confidentiality, the timeline and nature of the investigation, the composition and role of the hearing panel, and the steps involved in the appeal process.
-The Secretary will be available to you throughout the formal complaint process to answer any questions you might have.
+A Director of the UWC will notify you in writing if you are the subject of a formal UWC complaint.
+The Director’s letter will include a copy of the complaint and information about the UWC’s procedures and formal hearing process.
+When you receive the complaint or soon thereafter, the Director will offer to meet with you in person to review the steps of the formal hearing process and to explain broadly what you can expect at each stage.
+The Director can speak with you about choosing an advisor, expectations of confidentiality, the timeline and nature of the investigation, the composition and role of the hearing panel, and the steps involved in the appeal process.
+The Director will be available to you throughout the formal complaint process to answer any questions you might have.

 Should I have an advisor?